Assoc. Curator and Section Head

 Josh Engel and I are working up multi-species phylogeographic studies of birds across the Albertine Rift, based the Bird Divsion's long term research throughout the region.
 We are working up similar data sets for Malawian birds.
 Our current NSF Dimensions of Diversity grant on the assembly of the Amazonian biota and our NSF grant to survey birds and their parasites across the southern Amazon are generating genomic data for analysis in collaboration with paleoecologists, climatologists, geologists, and remote sensing experts from the U.S. and Brazil.
-These large collaborative projects will provide new perspectives on the history of Amazonia.
+These large collaborative projects are providing new perspectives on the history of Amazonia.

 Recent Blog Posts